Application period is now open. The deadline to apply is September 30, 2023. See details below!

 SELECTION CRITERIA – EMERGING CONDUCTOR

-4. Leads choirs with a demonstrated level of excellence;
+3) Leads choirs with a demonstrated level of excellence

-5. Exhibits a high level of human understanding, tact, and cross-cultural sensitivity;
+4) Exhibits a high level of human understanding, tact, and cross-cultural sensitivity

-6. Has completed a minimum of 3 years and a maximum of 20 years as full time in the profession.
+5) Has a minimum of 3 years and a maximum of 20 years in the profession

 PROFESSIONAL BACKGROUND